shayshunk/shayshunk/README.md

 - 👋 Hi, I’m @shayshunk
 - 👀 I’m interested in particle simulations using GEANT4, as well as data analysis in neutrino physics.
 I also have side interests in game development and AI.
 - 🌱 I’m currently working on adding Machine Learning to my repertoire.
 - 💞️ I’m looking to collaborate on particle physics, especially neutrino directionality.
+Feel free to contact me for GEANT4 help!
+I'm mostly experienced with optical simulations.
 - 📫 How to reach me: sj622@drexel.edu

 <!---